 “You can’t stay in your corner of the forest waiting for others to come to you.
 You have to go to them sometimes.” ~A.A.
 Milne, Winnie-the-Pooh

 No matter how old we are, friendship requires initiation and effort.
-Too often, we hang back in silence or blame others who don’t reach out to us.
-Whether we fear rejection or we’re just plain lazy, inaction won’t cure our loneliness or deepen our relationships.
+Too often, we hang back in silence or blame our loneliness on others — because they don’t reach out to us.
+Whether we fear rejection or we’re just too lazy to initiate a social plan, inaction won’t cure our loneliness or deepen current relationships.
 As today’s quote reminds us, we must take responsibility for our own social lives.
 Is it time to venture out from your corner of the forest? ~CL

 Click here to read my Oakland Press feature article on how to reboot friendships during the pandemic.

 Photo by Cindy La Ferle